-State Physical Therapy and Occupational Therapy Board Principles of Practice March 2015
+Alaska Board of Physical Therapy and Occupational Therapy Principles of Practice March 2015

 This document serves two purposes.
 It will identify what is expected from a professional therapist and it will also educate the consumer in what they can expect from their therapist.